TechLeo-Libraries/BuildML/README.md

 - `pandas_profiling`: Generate a Pandas Profiling report for the dataset.
 - `sweetviz_profile_report`: Generate a Sweetviz Profile Report for the dataset.
 - `count_column_categories`: Count the categories in a categorical column.
+- `unique_elements_in_columns`: Get the unique elements that exist in each column in the dataset.

 ### Feature Engineering
 - `extract_date_features`: Extract date-related features from a datetime column.
+- `polyreg_x`: Get the polynomial regression x for independent variables after specifying the degree.
 - `select_features`: Select relevant features for modeling.
 - `select_dependent_and_independent`: Select dependent and independent variables.